marionettejs/backbone.marionette/docs/marionette.application.md

 MyApp.start(options);
 ```

-## Messaging Systems

-Application instances have an instance of all three [messaging systems](http://en.wikipedia.org/wiki/Message_passing) of `Backbone.Wreqr` attached to them.
-This
+## The Global Channel

+Marionette Applications come with a [messaging system](http://en.wikipedia.org/wiki/Message_passing) to facilitate communications within your app.

+The messaging system on the Application is the global channel from Backbone.Wreqr, which is actually comprised of three distinct systems.

-section will give a brief overview of the systems; for a more in-depth look you are encouraged to read
+This section will give a brief overview of the systems; for a more in-depth look you are encouraged to read
 the [`Backbone.Wreqr` documentation](https://github.com/marionettejs/backbone.wreqr).

 ### Event Aggregator